game-ai-platform-team/tira-ai-local/README.md

 You can use the [lichess.org board editor](https://lichess.org/editor) to easily create FEN strings.
 When starting a game, you can input a valid FEN string into the designated field to set the initial position of the game.
 If the entered FEN is invalid or the field is left empty, the game will start from the standard starting position.

 In the program's user interface, you have the option to undo and redo moves.
-Each time you perform an undo or redo action, a FEN string representing the current board position is sent.
+Each time you perform an undo or redo action, a FEN string representing the current board position is sent to your AI.
 For instance, if you undo a move to revert to the position `r1bqkbnr/pp1ppppp/2n5/1Bp5/4P3/5N2/PPPP1PPP/RNBQK2R b KQkq - 2 3`, Your AI will receive the following:

 ```
 BOARD:r1bqkbnr/pp1ppppp/2n5/1Bp5/4P3/5N2/PPPP1PPP/RNBQK2R b KQkq - 2 3